zygi/r-playground-mcp/README.md

 - Stateful sessions: each conversation thread gets a new session, but the session can persist across calss and user/assistant interactions.
 - Graphics output: multimodal models can draw plots using standard R libraries like ggplot, see those plots, and react to them.
 - ⚠️__NO HOST ISOLATION__⚠️: while each session runs as a separate R environment, they have access to global dependencies and all files on the computer.
 While unlikely, a rogue model could write R code that deletes your important files.
+    - If you need host isolation, you should run this MCP in Docker.
+Instructions for that are provided below.
 - Works in all common operating systems/architectures - Windows x64 / arm64, MacOS, Linux

 ## Configuration